fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 ## A quick take on derived types

-Example of a basic derived type is:
+Example of a basic derived type:

 ```fortran
 type :: my_type